 Color Utilities

 Importing dartwork_mpl registers a large catalog of named colors with matplotlib (oc.* plus Tailwind tw., Material md., Ant Design ad., Chakra cu., and Primer pr. prefixes).
-These helpers expose the color mixing routines used across the package and let you classify colormaps before plotting.
-Each helper lists its parameters and return value before jumping into examples.
+In addition to the named palette, a Color class provides perceptually uniform color manipulation across OKLab, OKLCH, RGB, and hex color spaces.

 Example